Find out how spiritual exploration differs from religion. Learn how to make the world a better place to live.

 The Tools of Spiritual Exploration

-In contrast, spiritual exploration is the application of processes for expanding awareness and investigating higher states of consciousness.
+In contrast, spiritual exploration is the application of processes for developing consciousness.
+These are ways of expanding awareness and investigating higher states of consciousness.
 That’s it.
 It’s all about the development of the individual on both a physical and mental level.
 This is the essence of “inner work.”
-The focus of these activities is on increasing the functioning of the mind and exploring a connection with higher levels of consciousness or vibration.
+These tools increase our ability to think.

 This sums up the conflict between religion versus spiritual exploration.

-Religion versus spiritual exploration is a battle between two very different approaches.
+Religion versus spiritual exploration is a battle between two very different paths.

 Abrahamic Religions, Wikipedia